Satrumidium/Bubblesort/README.md

 The ***n*** elements are in reverse order and so the program must process ***n*** passes:
 <br>***O*(*n<sup>2*)**

-This program also "graphs" each pass and states the number of swaps and passes required:
+This program also "graphs" each pass and states the number of swaps and passes required like so:
 ```
 Please write the number of elements you want sorted:
 4